dotCMS/plugin-dotcms-actionlet-email/README.md

 The attachment field can work 2 ways.
 You can pass it a path, such as "/images/logo.png" and it will include the file on that path, or you can pass it the velocity variable for a field on the submitted content - this will attach the associated content to the email.

-This was written for Dotcms 2.5
+This was written for Dotcms 2.5 it will be baked into 3.0

 Please make sure the following entries are in your OSGI exported packages file